Sri Siddhartha Medical College

 Sri Siddhartha Medical College (SSMC) is a medical college and hospital in Tumakuru, Karnataka, India.
-The Medical College and Hospital was established in the year 1988 and serves the population of Tumakuru City and surrounding towns.It is ranked 11th among deemed medical colleges.
+The Medical College and Hospital was established in the year 1988 and serves the population of Tumakuru City and surrounding towns.
+It is ranked 11th among deemed medical colleges.

 The college was inaugurated by the then Prime Minister of India, Rajiv Gandhi.

 College campus

-The Medical College and hospital is located in the outskirts of Tumkur city – 6 km from the city amidst green field in a vast campus of 350 acres of the side of Bangalore – Honnavar National highway and it is just 76 km from Bangalore city well connected by road and railway.
-The climate is similar to Bangalore.
+The Medical College and hospital is located in the outskirts of Tumakuru city – 6 km from the city amidst green field in a vast campus of 350 acres of the side of Bengaluru – Honnavar National highway and it is just 76 km from Bengaluru, well connected by road and railway.
+The climate is similar to Bengaluru.

 There are 21 buildings with built-in area of about 73,875 sq. mt at the cost of about Rs.
 20 crores, which include furnished quarters for staffs.

 Separate buildings for Pre and Para-clinical departments, spacious library and information center and SSMC Hospital.